Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 In Knex, the equivalent of SELECT \* FROM users is:

-There's a simpler way to write the same command:
+There’s a simpler way to write the same command:

 Using this, we could write a GET endpoint.